Welcome to Zuora Product Documentation

 5. Base Path (optional) – must not start with / and must not contain ..

 7. On the IAM Role step, the window displays instructions and IAM details that you use to configure the role in AWS.
-You must:

 1. Follow the instructions and complete the steps in your AWS environment.

-The window also diaplays:
+The window also displays:

 • IAM Role Name (system-generated, do not modify) – the role name that Zuora expects for this connection.